Overview

 Persistence

-• JSON-friendly: model_dump_json() on any report.
+• JSON-friendly: use Pydantic serialization (model_dump() / model_dump_json()) on any report.

-• Helper: dump_report(path, report) or PipelineReport.save(output_path) (direct write).
+• Atomic helpers: dump_report(path, report) or PipelineReport.save(output_path).

 from pipeline_watcher import dump_report